 Their aroma alone is enough to make me swoon.
 Their smoky, savory flavor seals the deal.

-As you can see, you just need five simple ingredients, including salt and pepper!
+As you can see, you just need five simple ingredients, including salt and pepper, for this naturally vegan recipe.
 You can add fresh parsley for garnish, but that's optional.